 - regularly communicating on our carbon spending to staff and trustees.

-We are proactively adjusting our approaches and policies so that we can continue to have a growing impact as an organisation, whilst reducing our carbon emissions.
-We recently implemented a sustainable travel policy, a 9-day fortnight scheme and are engaging with staff on Carbon Literacy and ways to reduce carbon footprint.
+We have proactively adjusted our approaches and policies so that we can continue to have a growing impact as an organisation, whilst reducing our carbon emissions.
+This includes holding events online and using local consultants for evaluation visits, further reducing emissions from travelling.

 We recognise that as a charity we have an influential role to play in shaping a sustainable financial system.
 We want to make sure that our investments are in harmony with our mission and values.